-- 13. For line 13, Who is the current owner of the transmission lines and/ or distribution facilities that this plant is interconnected to?
+13. For line 13, Who is the current owner of the transmission lines and/ or distribution facilities that this plant is interconnected to?
 Enter the name of the current owner of the transmission or distribution facilities to which the plant is interconnected and which receives or may receive the plant's output.
-If the plant is interconnected to multiple owners, enter the name of the principal owner and list the other owners and their roles in SCHEDULE 7. - 14.
-For line 14, What is this plant's grid voltage at the point(s) of interconnection to transmission or distribution facilities?
+If the plant is interconnected to multiple owners, enter the name of the principal owner and list the other owners and their roles in SCHEDULE 7.

+- 14. For line 14, What is this plant's grid voltage at the point(s) of interconnection to transmission or distribution facilities?
 Enter up to three grid voltages, in kilovolts, at the points of interconnection to the transmission/distribution facilities.
 If the plant is interconnected to more than three transmission/distribution facilities, enter the three highest grid voltages. - 15.
-Line 15 is reserved for future use. - 16.
-For line 16, What is the name of the natural gas pipeline(s) that is connected to your facility?
-Enter the name(s) of the natural gas pipeline(s) that provide natural gas to the plant.
+For Line 15, Does this facility have energy storage capabilities?
+Indicate whether this facility has the capability to store excess electrical generation.
+Please note energy storage is not limited to only batteries.
+Examples of energy storage capabilities that should be reported include batteries, pumped storage, thermal storage supporting electrical generation, flywheels, and compressed air.
+Note emergency battery rooms used only for the safe shutdown of generator units do not need to be reported.
+Also note that if a facility has an integrated energy storage system located offsite then the energy storage system does not need to be reported at this facility; however the remote energy storage system may need to be reported as a separate facility if it has generating capacity >1 MW. - 16.
+Plants that receive natural gas should answer lines 16a-16d.